2010 Sharm El Sheikh shark attacks: Possible causes

-Sharks are commonly seen near Sharm El Sheikh but attacks on humans are very rare, particularly by the two species implicated in the 2010 attacks.
-Only nine attacks by oceanic whitetips had been reported worldwide in the last 430 years and only one had been previously fatal.
-However, oceanographic researcher Jacques Cousteau described the oceanic whitetip as "the most dangerous of all sharks".
+Sharks are commonly seen near Sharm El Sheikh but attacks on humans are very rare, particularly by the two species implicated in the attacks.
+Only nine attacks by oceanic whitetips had been reported worldwide in the last 430 years and only one had been fatal, though French oceanographic researcher Jacques Cousteau had once described the oceanic whitetip as "the most dangerous of all sharks".

 Despite the greater notoriety of other sharks habitually found nearer the shore, the oceanic whitetip is believed to be responsible for many casualties as a result of predation on survivors of shipwrecks.
-Such incidents are not included in common shark-attack indices for the 20th and 21st centuries, and as a result of this, the oceanic whitetip does not have the highest number of recorded incidents; only 5 recorded attacks as of 2009.
+Such incidents are not included in common shark attack indices for the 20th and 21st centuries; as a result, the oceanic whitetip does not have the highest number of recorded incidents, with only five recorded attacks as of 2009.
 The chairman of the Shark Trust, a British charity dedicated to shark conservation, commented: "It is probable that the tragic attacks were triggered by a specific activity or event...
 Attacks on humans by sharks are extremely rare and this species would normally not be found close to shore on bathing beaches".
 Mohammed Salam of the South Sinai Conservation organisation, a government body responsible for environmental protection in the area, said that "usually these kinds of sharks don't attack human beings but sometimes they have trouble with their nervous system and they accidentally go after people."

 The chairman of the Sharm El Sheikh Chamber of Diving and Water Sports (CDWS) suggested that attacks might have been due to overfishing, which is an ongoing problem in the area.
 In a statement, Hesham Gabr said: "It is clear from our initial discussions with shark behavioural experts that this highly unusual spate of attacks by an oceanic whitetip shark was triggered by an activity, most probably illegal fishing or feeding in the area."

 Other hypotheses for the shark attacks include that cattle ships transporting sheep for slaughter during the Islamic festival of Eid al-Adha on 16 November dumped sheep carcasses into the Red Sea, bringing sharks unusually close to the shoreline.
 Unscrupulous diving companies were also blamed for feeding sharks to attract them for their clients.

 On 9 December 2010, an international team of experts announced that it had found that two species—makos and oceanic whitetips—had been involved in the attacks.
 It listed possible contributory factors as including "one or more incidents of illegal dumping of animal carcasses in nearby waters; depletion of natural prey in the area caused by overfishing; localised feeding of reef fish and/or sharks by swimmers, snorkellers and some divers; and unusually high water temperatures in Sharm El Sheikh."